GoogleDeveloperAcademy/profile-readme-template/README.md

 ### Personalize your profile page

-Let's personalize bio that you used as a template:
+Let's personalize your biography:

-1. Clone the repository you've just created (_I recommend using the [ssh](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) option, when cloning a repository_).
+1. Clone the repository you've just created (_I recommend using [ssh](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)_).
 2. Create a branch to commit your changes on,
   `cd [my-user-name]`, `git checkout -b personalize`.
 3. Replace the contents of `README.md` with the contents of `README.example.md`.